 Herro helps Heat surge past Raptors

-However, the game between two of the top Eastern Conference's teams was marked by intense defense and inaccurate shooting.
-Toronto shot a season-low 31.5 percent, including 6 of 42 on three-pointers (14.3 percent).
+However, the game between two of the top Eastern Conference's teams was marked by the intense defense and inaccurate shooting.
+Toronto shot a season-low 31.5 percent, including 6 of 42 on 3-pointers (14.3 percent).

-Miami shot just 40.7 percent, including 12 of 37 on three-pointers (32.4 percent).
+Miami shot just 40.7 percent, including 12 of 37 on 3-pointers (32.4 percent).
 Bam Adebayo led Miami with 15 points and 14 rebounds.
 Herro and Goran Dragic had 13 points each.

-The Heat were missing point forward Justice Winslow (back).
+The Heat was a missing point forward Justise Winslow (back).
 Miami led for all but the final 84 seconds in the first quarter, when Toronto surged for a 20-18 advantage.

 Miami went on an 11-4 run between the end of the third and the start of the fourth -- and all 11 of those points were scored on Herro jumpers.
 That ignited Miami to a dominant fourth quarter and the win.